⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global packaged food market is estimated at over US$2.5 trillion, driven by convenience, urbanization, and demand for healthy options, growing at 3-5% annually.
+• Total Addressable Market - The global packaged foods market is a multi-trillion dollar industry, driven by population growth, urbanization, and evolving consumer dietary habits.

 Competitor